dschuurman/pi-home/README.md

 ## Setup

-Place the program and the configuration file `home-monitor.conf` in the same folder.
+Place the program and the configuration file `home-sense.conf` in the same folder.
 Adjust the settings in the configuration file to reflect your local settings.
 In particular, you can set the thresholds at which alert e-mails will be triggered.